 3-year pharmacy school means year-round school

-As the table earlier in this article shows, the cost of going to a three-year pharmacy school is more expensive per year than the traditional four-year pharmacy program.
+The cost of going to a three-year pharmacy school will be more expensive per year than the same school’s traditional four-year pharmacy program.
 The question is if the higher tuition for three years ends up being more or less than the lower tuition for four years.

-If we look at the 14 accelerated pharmacy programs and the tuition they charge per year, we can compute that going with the three-year track could mean having less than $200,000 in student loans upon graduating.
+If we look at the 18 three-year Doctor of Pharmacy program and the tuition they charge per year, we can compute that going with one should mean having less than $200,000 in student loans upon graduating.

-The bottom line is this: If you have the opportunity to attend an inexpensive in-state pharmacy school, then a four-year track will lead to lower student loan debt than a three-year program.
-If you don’t have that option, the three-year track should mean a lower cost for the degree compared to a four-year program.
-This is important because the amount of student loans taken out will greatly affect loan repayment and how long it takes to pay them back.
+If you have the opportunity to attend an inexpensive in-state pharmacy school, a four-year track could lead to lower student loan debt than a three-year program.
+But if you don’t have that option, a three-year track should typically be more affordable.

 Loan repayment options for pharmacists